zebra314/DD2410-Introduction-to-Robotics/assignment_1_ros_basic/irob_assignment_1/README.md

 ### ROS cheat sheet

 You can find a useful ROS cheat sheet [here](https://github.com/ros/cheatsheet/releases/).
-As you can see it is for ROS Indigo, however everything seems to be the same for Melodic.
+As you can see it is for ROS Indigo, however everything seems to be the same for noetic.

 ### When you need help with ROS